suhaybimagine/div-diagram/README.md

-# imagination
+# DIV-Diagram
-Starter Kit for Front-End application include setup for Webpack, React, PaperJS and many more.
+Sample project to demonstrate the possibility of building diagrams using only DOM elements.

-Use it to start developing Front-End applications.
+Use it as a starter project for simple diagraming applications.

 ### Running Locally (Development Mode)